ufjschool/ob-s14/drafts/first/sports.md

 “Our sport is so demanding, that it has to be a lifestyle in order to be successful,” Thompson said. “ You really want to make sure you get a good nights sleep.”

-- INTERVEWING THOMSPON AGAIN ON A SPECIFIC MEET MEMORY/EXPEREIENCE WHERE THEY PLAYED “SHABBA” -
+-INTERVEWING THOMSPON AGAIN ON A SPECIFIC MEET MEMORY/EXPEREIENCE WHERE THEY PLAYED “SHABBA” -

 Traveling across the country to states like Texas, Minnesota and schools throughout the SEC is one of Thompson’s favorite parts of being a gator swimmer.
 In the locker room before his meet in ____, one of the seniors cranked up the sterero.
 “Shabba” by A$ap Ferg blasted the speakers

 “It’s this year’s go-to song,” Thompson said.
 “When we hear that, we get pretty amped.”

-- INTERVIEWING THOMPSON ON HIS EXPERIENCE WITH HIS TEAMMATES AND MORE QUESTIONS SPECIFICALLY ON HIS RELATIONSHIP WITH STITCH -
+-INTERVIEWING THOMPSON ON HIS EXPERIENCE WITH HIS TEAMMATES AND MORE QUESTIONS SPECIFICALLY ON HIS RELATIONSHIP WITH STITCH -

 Additions to Matt’s diagram: